MBDP-bioinformatics-courses/MBDP_Metagenomics_2024/Practicals/README.md

 ### Fetch recipient data

-We will download all the data from three recipients.
+Copy all seqeunce data for three recipients.
 Two from the FMT and one from the placebo group.
 The subject identifiers for these are:

 ```bash